GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

 And there is more!

-You can rarely find an app without executing nonblocking asynchronous tasks.
+You can rarely find an app without executing non-blocking asynchronous tasks.
 Been forced to face them, we have to manage them so that the user of that app is visually informed that something is executing behind the scenes.

 Take this case :